hark130/keen-risk/slides_raw/06_17-C-Prog_Makefile.rst

 * Using spaces instead of tabs
 * Trying to mix Make "code" with shell "code"
+* Forgetting each recipe command gets its own shell (by default)
 * Misleading error output
     * "missing rule" message when it should be "missing dependency"